CEED/libCEED/doc/papers/joss/paper.md

 where $\mathcal E_e$ restricts to element $e$, $B_e$ evaluates solution values and derivatives to quadrature points, $f$ acts independently at quadrature points, and $W_e$ is a (diagonal) weighting at quadrature points.
 By grouping the operations $W_e$ and $f$ into a point-block diagonal $D$ and stacking the restrictions $\mathcal E_e$ and basis actions $B_e$ for each element, we can express the global residual in operator notation (\autoref{fig:decomposition}), where $\mathcal P$ is an optional external operator, such as the parallel restriction in MPI-based [@gropp2014using] solvers.
 Inhomogeneous Neumann, Robin, and nonlinear boundary conditions can be added in a similar fashion by adding terms integrated over boundary faces while Dirichlet boundary conditions can be added by setting the target values prior to applying the operator representing the weak form.
+Similar face integral terms can also be used to represent discontinuous Galerkin formulations.

 ![`libCEED` uses a logical decomposition to define element-based discretizations, with optimized implementations of the action and preconditioning ingredients. \label{fig:decomposition}](img/libCEED-2-trim.pdf)